apprenticeadi/High_speed_TES_ML/README.md

-# Software package for TES discrimination
+# Python package for TES signal discrimination

 This package provides the code for discriminating TES voltage signals.
 The main methods are an inner product classifier, a supervsied machine learning classifier (e.g. Random Forest), and an unsupervised clustering classifier.
 The methods are based on our paper, ["Boosting Photon-Number-Resolved Detection Rates of Transition-Edge Sensors by Machine Learning"](https://arxiv.org/abs/2411.15360).